 Wall insulation acts as a barrier and can reduce heat loss and heat gain by up to 25%.
 By insulating your wall, you can reduce your energy bills and in turn, greenhouse gas emissions.
 Many people ask whether R1.5 insulation is sufficient?
 Investing in a higher R-value will help protect you from the burden of increasing energy prices.
 In cooler climates a higher R-value is generally recommend, even if your energy report requires a minimum of R1.5 wall insulation.
 If you are recladding or replastering your home during renovations, you should consider installing insulation in your walls.
 The key is not to leave gaps, as this will greatly reduce the effectiveness of the insulation.

-The most important factor to consider when buying insulation is not the brand but the R-value of the product.
-The higher the R-value, the better the resistance to heat flow and the greater the insulting effect.
+When choosing the right brand for you the most important factor is to consider the products R-value and other properties such as acoustic and thermal performances.
+The higher the R-value, the better the resistance to heat flow and the greater the energy savings.
+For your thermal benefit we recommend upgrading from R1.5 insulation to R2.0 or R2.5 for your wall insulation.
 This will lead to higher energy savings.

 R1.5 Batt Insulation For Walls

 Insulation companies in Australia have adopted two main standard widths of insulation, 430mm wide and 580mm wide.
 This is because the timber frames in most Australian homes are spaced at either 450mm or 600mm ‘centres’ – from the centre of one timber to the next.
 Assuming the house framing is spaced at either of these two dimensions, when installed your insulation will fit snugly between the joists or studs.
 However not all houses are built to this standard and this creates extra work for insulation installers.
 If this is the case, please give us a call on 1300 729 639 to discuss the best product sizes for you.